by Julie Christensen

-- Tumeric.
+- Turmeric.
 This spice is a powerful weapon in the liver-cleansing arsenal.
 It contains compounds that cleanse the liver, remove toxins and increase bile production.
 Add it to soups and casseroles.
+Learn more about turmeric.

 - Broccoli.
 One of the best things you can do for your liver is boost its own detoxifying enzymes, and and sulforaphane is the most potent natural enzyme-inducers known.
 And you can get it from broccoli!

 - Walnuts.
 Walnuts are a good source of essential amino acids, good fats and liver-cleansing compounds.
 Toast walnuts and add them to trail mix, granola or salad.
 Use them as a breading for poultry or include them in baked goods.